python-trio/trio/docs/source/tutorial.rst

    trio.run(broken_double_sleep, 3)

-You might think that when this happens, Python would raise an error.
-But unfortunately, what you actually get is:
+You might think that Python would raise an error here.
+But unfortunately, it doesn't.
+What you actually get is:

 .. code-block:: none